Opinion | What Biden learned from Afghanistan

 This is not to say Biden has nailed every step.
 He projected weakness by opposing sanctions on Nord Stream 2 last year, which made Germany more susceptible to Russian pressure.
 He went dangerously off script at a news conference last month when he suggested that the U.S. might tolerate a “minor incursion,” by Russia into Ukraine, though the president cleaned up his comments the next day.

 Biden has lately worked to deny Putin maneuvering room.
 Western intelligence services, including the British, have been transparent about suspected Russian plots to create pretexts for war, sharing more information than governments typically do in the weeks leading up to a likely conflict.
-This has limited — but hardly halted — Putin’s options for trouble making.
+This has limited — but hardly halted — Putin’s options for trouble-making.

 Nothing can fully prepare someone for the learning curve that comes with being president, even a 79-year-old who spent eight years as an understudy and 36 years in the Senate.
 If Biden manages to curb Putin’s ambitions in Eastern Europe, the people of Ukraine can thank the comeuppance the president received last year in Afghanistan.